LFV decays in a 3-4-1 model with minimal inverse seesaw neutrinos

 Fig.~\ref{fig_LFVae} illustrates the relationships between the LFV decay rates and $\Delta a_e$.

-The results show that {both three channels of the LFV$h$ decays} do not change much when $\Delta a_e$ increase, but $\text{Br}(h\to \tau\mu), \, \text{Br}(h\to \mu e)$ still can get the near latest data values of them.
+The results show that {both three channels of the LFV$h$ decays} do not change much when $\Delta a_e$ increases, but $\text{Br}(h\to \tau\mu), \, \text{Br}(h\to \mu e)$ still can get the near latest data values of them.
 Though the last channel decay in LFV$h$ is lower than the current data, it will reach the coming sensitivity.
 Similarly, all LFV$Z$ decay rates have little change with increasing $\Delta a_e$ in the region $\in[2.4\times 10^{-14},\, 1.1\times 10^{-13}]$.
 However, $\text{Br}(Z\to \tau e)$ is still quite far from the limit bound by the latest data value, with only one of these channels reaching the upper bound of the new updated experiment.

 Finally, we focus on the correlations between the cLFV decay rates and $\Delta a_e$ presented in the first panel of Fig.~\ref{fig_LFVae}.
 Although $\text{Br}(\mu\to e\gamma)$ depends weakly on $\Delta a_e$, it can reach the current experimental upper bound $1.5\times 10^{-13}$, and satisfies the future sensitivity of $4.0\times 10^{-16}$ \cite{MEGII:2025gzr,MEGII:2018kmf,Belle-II:2018jsg}.
 Similarly to the case of $\text{Br}(\tau\to \mu\gamma)$.
-On the other hand, although $\mathrm{Br}(\tau \to e \gamma)$ has not yet reached the current experimental bound, it exhibits a strong correlation with $\Delta a_e$.
-This decay channel may become observable in the near future as experimental sensitivity improves.
+On the other hand, although $\text{Br}(\tau \to e \gamma)$ has not yet reached the current experimental bound, it exhibits a strong correlation with $\Delta a_e$.
+Consequently, this decay channel stands as a promising candidate to be observed in the near future as experimental sensitivities continue to refine.